oscarlai1998/tp/docs/DeveloperGuide.md

 #### **Update Command** ####

-The update commands allows modifications to the existing modules, identified by the module code.
+The update commands allows users to modify existing modules, identified by the module code.
 The information that can be updated include module name, credits, prerequisites and grades (if the module is marked as done).